 Students are required to successfully interview and be officially accepted by the fieldwork site in order to proceed with the field instruction courses (SW515, SW531 and SW691).
 Occasionally, a student is not accepted for placement after the initial interview because the fieldwork site thinks that the student has displayed inappropriate professional behavior.
-Inappropriateness can include, but is not limited to, arriving late for an interview or not calling/showing up at all; unprofessional behavior, dress or language during the interview; unsuitable affect during the interview, or exhibiting behavior deemed not acceptable/suitable to the fieldwork site.
+Inappropriateness can include, but is not limited to, arriving late for an interview or not calling/showing up for the interview, unprofessional behavior, dress, hygiene, or language during the interview; unsuitable affect during the interview, or exhibiting behavior deemed not acceptable/suitable to the fieldwork site.
+Students may be dismissed from the social work program should they not be successful in interviewing and obtaining a field placement.

 If a student is not accepted for a field placement after two different interviews for reasons of perceived professional inappropriateness, the student will not be allowed to interview at another fieldwork setting until a meeting occurs between the student, the assigned field faculty, the Director of Field Instruction, and/or the student's faculty advisor.
-The purpose of the meeting will be to assess and address the problematic behaviors, assist the student in correcting them, and establish deadlines by which the student must be accepted by a fieldwork site that term.
+The purpose of the meeting will be to assess and address the problematic behaviors, assist the student in correcting them, and establish deadlines by which the student must be accepted by a fieldwork site.

-If the third interview is also unsuccessful, the student will be referred to the Associate Dean for Educational Programs.
-The Associate Dean may bring the matter up to the Academic Concerns Committee which reviews students in academic difficulty.
-Outcomes of meetings at this level will be decided on a case-by-case basis.
-If a student is not placed by mid-term, the student may need to drop field instruction credits for that term and add field instruction credits in the subsequent term.
-This may mean that the student must enroll for additional terms.
+If the third interview is also unsuccessful due to issues not related to placement availability, the student may be referred by the Associate Dean for Educational Programs to the Academic Concerns Committee which reviews students in academic difficulty.
+Outcomes of meetings at this level will be decided on a case-by-case basis but could result in dismissal from the program.